Sinking of the Moskva: Aftermath

-United States National Security Adviser Jake Sullivan said that the sinking of Moskva "is a big blow to Russia", with Moscow split between a narrative of incompetence and one of having been attacked.
+United States National Security Adviser Jake Sullivan said that the sinking of Moskva "is a big blow to Russia," with Moscow split between a narrative of incompetence and one of having been attacked.
 Sasaki Takahiro, guest professor on Russian security policy at Hiroshima University, said in The Asahi Shimbun that the sinking of Moskva is comparable with that of Yamato, a major battleship of Imperial Japan.
-US Defense Department spokesman John Kirby said that Moskvas main mission was air defense for the Russian forces in the Black Sea and that her sinking "will have an impact on that capability, certainly in the near term".
+US Defense Department spokesman John Kirby said that Moskvas main mission was air defence for the Russian forces in the Black Sea and that her sinking "will have an impact on that capability, certainly in the near term."

 According to an analysis by Forbes Ukraine, Moskva would cost around US$750 million to replace, making her sinking the most costly single loss for the Russian military in the war at the time.

 Although Russia did not confirm that Ukrainian missiles had hit the ship, Reuters reported that in the morning of 15 April, Russia launched an apparent retaliatory missile strike against the missile factory Luch Design Bureau in Kyiv, where the Neptune missiles reportedly used in the attack were designed and manufactured.

 The sinking of Moskva came two days after Ukrposhta released one million "Russian warship, go fuck yourself" stamps, showing a soldier giving the finger to Moskva.
 The sinking boosted sales of the stamp in Ukraine; some people queued for more than two hours to buy it.
 The sinking of Moskva probably boosted Ukrainian and depressed Russian morale.
 Oleksiy Neizhpapa, the commander of Ukrainian naval forces, was promoted following the sinking of Moskva.

 Russian TV media only discussed the story briefly; news articles described out-of-date fire-suppression systems and said that the sinking would not have an effect on the Russian operation.
 However, film director and former State Duma member Vladimir Bortko, speaking as a guest on a talk show, urged retaliation in the form of total war, saying that the fate of Moskva "is absolutely a cause for war...[a] real war, no fooling around."
 On 18 April, Russia-1 state TV presenter Vladimir Solovyov criticised the Russian navy over the sinking.
-Russian commentator Sergei Markov, a strong Kremlin supporter, told BBC Radio 4's The World at One that the cruiser had been struck by missiles shipped from Norway, and that her electronic defenses had been neutralised by the US.
+Russian commentator Sergei Markov, a strong Kremlin supporter, told BBC Radio 4's The World at One that the cruiser had been struck by missiles shipped from Norway and that her electronic defences had been neutralised by the US.
 The Russian tabloid Komsomolskaya Pravda speculated that the ship had been hit by a Norwegian AGM-119 Penguin missile.